 I invite you to come to one of my workshops, retreats or photo tours.
 I've included an update for my workshops, retreats and courses in 2014.
 I continue to teach Beginning Photoshop online through BetterPhoto.com.
-If you are female, check out the upcoming 7-day Hawaii Women's Photography Retreat, from October 26-November 2, and the 2-day Digital Infrared Workshop on August 10-11.
+If you are female, check out the upcoming 7-day Hawaii Women's Photography Retreat, from October 18-25, and the 2-day Digital Infrared Workshop on July 26-27.
 I also offer customized private sessions and photo tours, plus I have a wonderful vacation rental on the Kona side of the Big Island.
 When you book accommodation with me at Tropical Hideaway and bundle it with a private session or photo tour, I offer a package deal that will save you money.
 Check out www.tropicalhideawayhawaii.com and inquire for details.

 For anyone visiting or living on the Big Island, my work is now in three galleries.
 Please come visit these wonderful galleries, and ask to see my work, which is available for purchase.

 Living Arts Gallery

 Open 10:30am - 5:30pm daily

 Hawi, HI 96719